drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/CodeX/ImageDataScraping_Report_CodeX.md

 # Pixabay Images Data Scraping
+Image web scraping refers to the process of automatically extracting images and related metadata from websites using software programs, scripts or APIs.
+This can be done for a variety of reasons, such as building a dataset for machine learning or computer vision, collecting images for marketing purposes, or simply gathering information for personal use.

+It's important to note that not all websites allow web scraping, and some may require permission or have restrictions on how the data can be used.
+It's also important to be respectful of the website's terms of use and to avoid overloading their server with too many requests.
 ## Part 1: Scrap Metadata From Pixabay
 ### Step 1: Go to the Pixabay website
 Go to the Pixabay website: https://pixabay.com/api/docs/ then copy and paste the API code.
 You will need to sign up first if you have not registered.